tschikarski/shibboleth/Documentation/Administration/Installation/InstallationOfTheExtension/Index.rst

 After installing the extension you **must**  edit some of the extension configuration parameters, as described in the “Configuration” section below.

-In case, you want to offer FE login through Shibboleth, you will